jasonfilippou/UMDAssignmentTemplates/README.md

 # README

-The purpose of this repo is to help me with the management of my various *LaTeX*-formatted assignments for CS UMD students.
+This repo provides a *LaTeX* template that I have been maintaining to format my UMD assignments.

 ## CONTENTS